hpe-dev-incubator/hpe-dev-portal/docs/ContributorGuide.md

 > height="2.5766437007874017in"}

-13. As soon as the blog was placed **In Review,** a Pull Request (PR) was automatically opened on the HPE DEV team's GitHub repository, with the changes you are proposing.
+13. As soon as the blog was placed **In Review,** a Pull Request (PR) was automatically opened on the HPE Developer team's GitHub repository, with the changes you are proposing.
 We will review and get in touch with you shortly.